By S.C. Shaw

 Things Get Scary:

 I got engaged and moved to Seattle (to a girl I met in Vegas).
 I enrolled in the army after not being able to find a steady job and now having to take care of her and her baby from a previous marriage, it was the only way I thought I could provide for my soon to be family.
 She worked and provided for us most the time, I was kind of a stay at home dad, It was a weird time.
-A few months pass and we broke up, so I move to new Mexico where my dad and sister had moved.
+A few months pass and we broke up, so I move to New Mexico where my dad and sister had moved.
 We have family there and we were all pretty unstable at this time, close to family seemed good.
 Plus, I didn’t want to stay with my ex for the last month before I shipped out to the army.
 So I moved to New Mexico.
-A small town with very small town mentality.
+A small town with a very small-town mentality.
 Corrupt cops, bad people (some good) and lots of drugs.
 So what to do?
 Girls and drugs.
 But now add gangs, cops, and crazy people.
 I can’t go into detail about what happened, but basically, we had cops hunting us out, and I times running from us, not because we had done anything wrong other than expose their corruption.
 We all moved shortly after that.
 Dad and sister moved back to Vegas and I moved back to Cali.
 I had dropped out of the army while I was in N.M. because I realized I didn’t have all the responsibility that I had with my ex.
 So off to Cali I went.

 I remember driving back from New Mexico, while I was passing Vegas, and it hit me.
 I remember hearing God speak to me.
 He said “What are you doing?
 Why this life?
 Don’t you see the things you’ve done?
 You are my child and I have a better life for you”.
 In a flash, I saw the last 5 years and all the evils I did, saw, thought, and spoke.
 The feeling I had was convicting but more than anything it was love.
 Overwhelming love.
 A call to come back home.
 I felt like a child who had just got caught doing something really bad and can do nothing but run into my father’s arms and weep.
 I wept and wept for hours, my soul was being cleansed.